 An Ingredient in the Spotlight

-Sunscreens have been proven to help prevent skin cancer, the most common cancer in the world.
+Sunscreens have been shown to help prevent skin cancer, the most common cancer in the world.
 When headlines focus on sunscreen safety allegations, they’re not always based on strong scientific evidence.
 Still, consumers may worry about the products they use, or even stop using them, which could put their health at risk.
 In recent years controversy has swirled particularly around oxybenzone, a common ingredient in the so-called “chemical” sunscreens, as opposed to the “mineral” products based on zinc oxide and titanium dioxide.
 Both, however, are misleading terms, says Dr. Buzney, who points out that all sunscreen ingredients, like all molecules, are chemicals; she prefers the terms organic and inorganic, respectively, to describe each category.

 Oxybenzone has been accused of being a hormone disrupter.
 Dr. Buzney, says, “Oxybenzone’s reputation as a hormone disrupter is mostly based on one study in which large amounts of the substance were fed to immature rats for four days and their uterine weight increased by 23 percent.”
 A study in JAMA Dermatology calculated it would take an average-sized woman covering 100 percent of her body every day with the recommended full amount of sunscreen about 35 years to reach that oxybenzone level, and, in fact, would take more than 275 years if using sunscreen the way most people apply it.
 “Unlike the rats,” she explains, “people don’t eat it, and virtually no one practices ‘perfect use,’ in which they apply — and reapply — sunscreen in the full amount and concentration recommended for optimal protection.”